 Playing Your ACE’s

 The next time you hear that someone is playing their ACE’s, don’t be surprised if it has nothing to do with casinos or even card games.
-Antioxidants are very much the Cinderella’s in the field of nutraceutrics right now, and for good reason.
+Antioxidant are very much the Cinderella’s in the field of nutraceutrics right now, and for good reason.
 Several recent scientific articles quote epidemiological data that have indicated that the consumption of antioxidants can be beneficial in the prevention of cancers particularly cancer of the respiratory and upper digestive tract.
 There is also evidence that cardiovascular disease and the risk of cataracts are reduced in people consuming increased levels of antioxidants.
-Vitamin A, C and E are the principal antioxidants in the diet.
+Vitamins A, C and E are the principal antioxidants in the diet.
 Many fruits and vegetables are good sources of antioxidants.

 The evidence is mounting supporting the benefits of antioxidants and so it is not surprising that vitamins in the supplement section of stores are a hot item, and that tablets of vitamins A, C and E are starting off the day for many people.

 Vitamin A, also known as retinol, is a fat soluble vitamin that was first studied as a growth factor found in milk in the early 1900’s.
 We often consume vitamin A in the form of carotenoids that are found in plants.
 Foods that contain carotenoids pass down the intestinal tract, the carotenoids are partially converted to vitamin A as they are absorbed through the intestinal wall into the body.
 Liver, fish liver oils, carrots and green vegetables such as spinach, parsley and turnip greens are the best dietary sources of vitamin A or carotenoids.
 Over time, if high levels are consumed, vitamin A can build up in the body and reach toxic levels.